publishpress/PublishPress-Blocks/src/readme.txt

 == Changelog ==

+= 2.8.2 =
+ * Add: Show only posts from current user setting for Content Display block

 = 2.8.1 =
   * Add: Increase max padding and margin for Columns manager and Column blocks
   * Add: Rename "Summary" block to "Table of Contents"